DiseaseTranscriptomicsLab/compbio-app-server/README.md

 The app server should now be available.
 Note that some services may take some time to wake up, but everything should be running after ~30 seconds.

+Some services are only available in the `dev` profile (such as RStudio).
+To run this profile, type: `docker-compose --profile dev up -d --build`

 [downloadDockers]: shinyproxy/download-shinyproxy-dockers.sh

 ### Other relevant commands